Webmaster's blog - featuring topics related to SEO, web development, graphic design, content creation and social media marketing.

 In the end, images do three things.
 The first is, they increase the user's experience.
 The second is, they increase the user's engagement because the quality of the page is greater.
 And finally, they increase the overall quality of the web page in Google's eyes.
 When you're trying to build your blog into something that actually makes money, these are all the big things that you want to do.
 More traffic with high engagement will help you to convert those people into loyal readers.
 And loyal readers are more likely to tell someone who awesome your website is.
 A simple image that increases the experience of a reader really can make all the difference when growing your blog into something bigger.

-Jay is an Internet marketer who runs a coupon blog with the istock promo code and the thinkstock promo code.
-Both sides are great for increasing engagement on your blog and making the experience infinitely better for your readers.
+Jay is an Internet marketer who endorses iStockphoto and Thinkstock to those who need quality images for their online or offline business.
+You can enjoy a 15% discount with this istock promo code, and get 25% off with this Thinkstock promo code.
+Both sites have great images for increasing engagement on your blog and making the experience infinitely better for your readers.